MichaelAz/TINA-ORM/README.md

     }
 ```

-##Love you uncoditionaly
+##And more!
-We <3 our users.
+Tina supports other databases (with great extensibility options), custom serializers  and other cool stuff!
+Check the wiki for more cool stuff!

 ##Upcoming Features
-Upcoming features include support for databases other then Microsoft SQL Server, support for custom serializers (other than the built in `JavaScriptSerializer` class) and an asynchronus API.
+Upcoming features include support for PostgreSQL, Oracle and DB2, support for more serialization formats (YAML, BSON, MessagePack and more!) and an asynchronus API.